shivannis/xandr-docs-public/xandr-docs/articles/monetize/use-cases-for-cross-device-targeting.md

 ---
-title: Microsoft Monetize - Use Cases for Cross-Device Targeting and Measurement description : Learn how using Cross-device Targeting and Measurement can be of advantage to advertisers. ms.date: 10/28/2023
+title: Microsoft Monetize - Use Cases for Cross-Device Targeting and Measurement
+description: Learn how using Cross-device Targeting and Measurement can be of advantage to advertisers. ms.date: 10/28/2023
 ---